A History of Europe

 The Vikings did not limit their raids to the British Isles and northern France.
 Under reckless leaders with ominous names like Eric Bloodax and Ivar the Boneless, they ranged far and wide.
 Every major town in northwestern Europe--including London, Bordeaux, Paris, Rheims, Rouen, Aachen and Cologne--was sacked at least once.
 They raided Moslem Spain in the 820s and destroyed half of Seville, something no Christian army could do.
 Between 853 and 903 they put Tours to the sword six times.
 And in one way the Vikings were worse than the barbarians who brought down Rome.
 Many fifth-century barbarians were Christians, so clergymen could protect themselves and their property by warning the raiders that God would get them if they messed with anything belonging to the Church; even Attila the Hun was impressed when he got to meet the pope.
 By contrast, the Vikings made churches and monasteries their favorite targets, because they (1) had lots of easily carried wealth in the form of gold and jewel-encrusted objects and (2) because unlike castles, they were not likely to have armed men protecting the premises.
 Sometimes they timed their attacks to occur on holy days, so that they would find not only treasure but also lots of food, and captives to sell as slaves.

-Viking does not mean any Scandinavian, but it does mean any Scandinavian raider.
+Though the word "Viking" is important enough to put in the title of this chapter, we probably overuse it.
+"Viking" is not the name of an ethnic group, but the term for a profession.
+All Vikings were Scandinavians, but not all Scandinavians were Vikings.
 Their victims had difficulty telling the difference between Norse and Danes, so the term fits both.
 It was a different case with the Swedes, who concentrated their attention on the lands east of the Baltic (mainly Russia), and the Norse and Danes did not intrude there.
 For that reason the Swedes are usually called Varangians, though from contemporary accounts it seems that they were just as much the ferocious Viking type as their Norwegian and Danish kinsmen.(18)

 The Vikings worshiped a pantheon of gods as warlike as themselves, like the great chief Odin and the storm-god Thor.
 But one of them voiced what he really believed when he said, "I believe in my own strength."
 Most feared of all were a special class of religious warriors called berserkers, who worked themselves into a frenzy just before a battle started (often by chewing on a shield) until they could die laughing, oblivious to both their own wounds and their leader's commands.